-The top 30 ice cream and gelato in Toronto by neighbourhood
+The top 35 ice cream and gelato in Toronto by neighbourhood

 Ed's Real Scoop has expanded to four Toronto locations, but the original one in The Beaches is a local gem.
 The sweet shop sells ice cream, gelati and froyo in 100-plus flavours.

-Part bakeshop, part ice cream parlour, Bakerbots churns out house-made ice cream in unique flavours ranging from bourbon bacon to beer.
+Part bakeshop, part ice cream parlour, Bakerbots churns out house-made ice cream in unique flavours ranging from dulce de leche to London fog.

-Grinning Face is all about non dairy gelato made from seasonal farm-fresh ingredients.
-Look forward to inventive flavours like apple cider caramel, wildflower honey and beets, and wild blueberry with Hawaiian basil.
+Ruru Baked on Lansdowne is a small-batch ice cream shop with flavours like pandan, banoffee pie, oolong, ribena and mango, all made in-house.

+Park Snacks goes beyond offerings of hot dogs and hamburgers.
+You'll also discover ice cream on the menu that will allow you end the meal off on a sweet note.

 La Paloma is an old school gelateria where the display case is filled with dozens of flavours.
+You won't be able to pick just one.

 Montreal import La Diperie serves up delicious vanilla soft serve that gets dipped and loaded with toppings.